zestia/ember-select-box/README.md

 Optional.
 Opt in to native popover to benefit from CSS anchor position coupling.
 This will become the default in future.

+#### `@popoverTarget`

+Optional.
+By default, the dropdown content is coupled to the trigger that caused it to open.
+This argument allows you to change that.

 #### `@open`

 Optional.
 Whether or not the select box's dropdown should be in an open state initially.